NduatiK/ash_gleam/README.md

 AshGleam bridges Elixir's [Ash framework](https://ash-hq.org) and [Gleam](https://gleam.run) in two directions:

-- **Elixir → Gleam (FFI exports):** Generate typed Gleam modules from your Ash resources so Gleam code can call Ash actions with full compile-time type safety.
+- **Elixir → Gleam (generated bridge modules):** Generate typed Gleam modules from your Ash resources so Gleam code can call Ash actions with full compile-time type safety.
 - **Gleam → Elixir (Gleam actions):** Wire compiled Gleam functions as the implementation of Ash generic actions, letting you run Gleam logic in your Elixir backend.

 ## How it works

 AshGleam generates Gleam source files from your Ash resource definitions.
 Each resource becomes a typed Gleam record.
-Each exported action becomes a Gleam module with a builder pattern and an `@external` FFI call back into an Elixir bridge module.
+Each exported Ash action becomes a Gleam module with a builder pattern and an `@external` call back into a generated Elixir bridge module.

 ```
 mix ash_gleam.codegen